1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? tip "Execute PID Tuning"

-    ***After successful installation of the new thermistor and/or cartridge heater, execute a PID tuning using e.g. Octoprint.***
+    After successful installation of the new thermistor and/or cartridge heater, execute a PID tuning using e.g. Octoprint!

 ---